Lewis Francis Byington

-Lewis Francis Byington (May 24, 1868 – May 7, 1943) was an American lawyer, author, and Democratic Party politician who served on the San Francisco Board of Supervisors (1898–1900) and as District Attorney of San Francisco (1900–1905).
+Lewis Francis Byington (May 24, 1868 – May 7, 1943) was an American lawyer, author, and Democratic Party politician who served on the San Francisco Board of Supervisors from 1899 to 1900 and as District Attorney of San Francisco from 1900 to 1906.

 Early life and education

 Byington was born on May 24, 1868, in Downieville, California.
 He was the son of Robert Lewis Byington and Catherine Freehill Byington.

 Byington went to public school in Downieville.
 He graduated from Santa Clara College, now the University of Santa Clara.
 In 1887, he graduated from the University of California Hastings College of the Law.
 He subsequently practiced law in San Francisco.

 Career

 Lewis Byington was a member of the California bar.
 He practiced in the Supreme Court and Federal Courts of California.

-California legislature

-On August 31, 1877, Byington was elected to the California State Assembly for the 24 district for Serra and Nevada Counties.